vacp2p/rfc/content/docs/rfcs/38/README.md

 ### Termination

-A local round of Claro terminates in one of the following following execution model considerations:
+A local round of Claro terminates in one of the following execution model considerations: